dortania/OpenCore-Install-Guide/Setting up your Config/Coffee-Lake.md

 The two ig-platform-id's we use are as follows:

-* `0x19120000` - this is used when the iGPU is used to drive a display
+* `0x3E9B0007` - this is used when the iGPU is used to drive a display
-   * `00001219` when hex-swapped
+   * `07009B3E` when hex-swapped
-* `0x19120001` - this is used when the iGPU is only used for compute tasks, and doesn't drive a display
+* `0x3E920003` - this is used when the iGPU is only used for compute tasks, and doesn't drive a display
-   * `01001219` when hex-swapped
+   * `0300923E` when hex-swapped

+Worth noting that for 10.12 -> 10.13.5, you would need to fake the iGPU to the same values in the Kaby Lake guide, as this was before native Coffee Lake iGPU showed up.

 We also add 2 more properties, framebuffer-patch-enable and framebuffer-stolenmem.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.

+I added another screenshot as well that shows a `device-id` fake for the i3-8100's UHD 630.
+This has a different device id than the UHD 630 found on the 8700k, for instance (`3e918086` vs `3e928086` ).

+For this - we follow a similar procedure as our above ig-platform-id hex swapping - but this time, we only work with the first two pairs of hex bytes.
+If we think of our device id as 0xAABB0000, our swapped version would look like 0xBBAA0000.
+We don't do anything with the last 2 pairs of hex bytes.

+The device-id fake is setup like so:

+* `0x3e920000` - this is the device id for the UHD 630 found on an 8700k
+   * `923e0000` when hex swapped

 `PciRoot(0x0)/Pci(0x1b,0x0)` -> `Layout-id`